What Is the Private Healthcare Complaints Procedure?

 Standards of care

-The National Care Standards Commission in England and the Care Standards Inspectorate in Wales are independent patient watchdogs that regulate private health services.
+The CQC in England and the Care Inspectorate in Scotland are independent patient watchdogs that regulate NHS trusts and privately funded healthcare services.

 If a private health institution handles a complaint unsatisfactorily you can refer the matter to the area office of the commission or inspectorate.
-They will be able to investigate your case, and if there is evidence of a breach of regulations or standards these bodies have the authority to order changes and improvements.
+They will be able to investigate your case, and if there is evidence of a breach of regulations or standards after an internal review of the hospital, these bodies have the authority to order changes and improvements.
 However, they cannot award any financial compensation.

-If any of your care during private treatment failed to meet minimum standards - no matter whether the care is paid for by yourself or a health insurance policy - you should consider pursuing legal action for compensation.
+If any of your care during private treatment failed to meet minimum standards - no matter whether the care is paid for by yourself or a health insurance policy - and you suffered harm, you should consider pursuing legal action for compensation.

 Private healthcare professionals have a duty of care and can be held accountable if their treatment can be proven negligent, or if the hospital or a staff member has breached their contract.